-40. What is a polytope?
-Give a definition and provide a few examples.

-41. What is a face of a polytope?
+- 40. What is a polytope?
+Give a definition and provide a few examples. - 41.
+What is a face of a polytope?
 What is a vertex, an edge, a ridge, a facet?
-Give precise definitions!

-42. Can you characterize vertex-edge graphs of 3-dimensional polytopes?
-Explain Steinitz' Theorem.

-43. What is a hypercube?
+Give precise definitions! - 42.
+Can you characterize vertex-edge graphs of 3-dimensional polytopes?
+Explain Steinitz' Theorem. - 43.
+What is a hypercube?
 What is a simplex?
-Define these polytope and explain what their faces are.

-44. How many k-faces can a d-dimensional polytope with n vertices have?
-Prove a nontrivial upper bound.

-45. What is the face lattice of a polytope?
-Give a precise definition, explain what the lattice property is, and why it holds for the face lattice of a polytope.

-- 46. What is the polar of a given polytope?
+Define these polytope and explain what their faces are. - 44.
+How many k-faces can a d-dimensional polytope with n vertices have?
+Prove a nontrivial upper bound. - 45.
+What is the face lattice of a polytope?
+Give a precise definition, explain what the lattice property is, and why it holds for the face lattice of a polytope. - 46.
+What is the polar of a given polytope?
 Explain the polarity transform and how face lattices of the original polytope and its polar relate to each other.
 Show a pair of mutually polar polytopes and interpret the aforementioned relation in the example. - 47.
 What are simple and simplicial polytopes?
 Explain why they are relevant with respect to counting the maximal number of facets (or vertices) that a d-dimensional polytope with n vertices (or facets) can have. - 48.
+How connected is the graph of a polytope?
+State and prove Balinski's theorem. - 49.
 What is a d-dimensional (Delaunay) triangulation?
-Give a precise definition. - 49.
+Give a precise definition. - 50.
 Does every point set $P \subseteq \mathbb{R}^d$ have a Delaunay triangulation?
-Explain why the answer is yes under general position, why the Delaunay triangulation is unique in this case, and how you can obtain it from a polytope in one dimension higher. - 50.
-How many facets can a 4-dimensional polytope with n vertices have?
-Prove a lower bound of $\Omega(n^2)$.
+Explain why the answer is yes under general position, why the Delaunay triangulation is unique in this case, and how you can obtain it from a polytope in one dimension higher.

-51. (This topic was not covered in this year's course in HS20 and therefore the following question will not be asked in the exam.)
+- 51. How many facets can a 4-dimensional polytope with n vertices have?
+Prove a lower bound of $\Omega(n^2)$. - 52.
+(This topic was not covered in this year's course in HS22 and therefore the following question will not be asked in the exam.)
 What is a d-dimensional Voronoi diagram?
 Give a definition and explain how the Voronoi diagram relates to a polyhedron in one dimension higher!